tamdo94/article-service/README.md

 - Pagination for list api (because we have unlimited articles)
 - Add api authorization
 - Add more test (discount price lower than net price case, ...)

+V) Some unclear points
+- Discounted value should never be lower than the net price in order to prevent a loss on the article.
+?
+(In this case, use net price or undiscount?)

+- Each article can have multiple discount definitions, but only one can be applicable at a time.
+?
+(In this case, what is the order (priority)?)